THE ATTORNEY DISCIPLINARY & COMPLAINT PROCESS

 · The ODC can impose minor discipline (a Private Informal Admonition) with the concurrence of a member of the Disciplinary Board; the Disciplinary Board can impose more serious discipline such as a Private Reprimand or Public Reprimand; the Disciplinary Board may also recommend Public Censure, Suspension or Disbarment to the Supreme Court, which has the exclusive authority to impose such discipline.

-- The HRPC and the Disciplinary Board Rules permit the dismissal of a complaint.
+· The HRPC and the Disciplinary Board Rules permit the dismissal of a complaint.
 If ODC determines the imposition of discipline is unlikely, it will make a recommendation to the Board to dismiss the matter.

 · ODC cannot refer you to an attorney.
 If you do not have an attorney and wish to hire one, contact the Hawai`i State Bar Association ((808) 537-1868).